Asuraaaaa/esx_identity_display/README.md

 ## Installation: ##

-add esx_identity_display to your resources directory.<br />
+1. add esx_identity_display to your resources directory.<br />
-Add `start esx_identity_display` to your server.cfg.
+1. Add `start esx_identity_display` to your server.cfg.

 ## Feature: ##

-Display of an identity card. <br />
+* Display of an identity card. <br />
-The display can be called via any menu script through the event:
+  * The display can be called via any menu script through the event: `TriggerEvent('displaymenu:displayIdCard')`
-`TriggerEvent('displaymenu:displayIdCard')`

 ## Feature to come: ##
-possibility to show his identity card to other players
+* Possibility to show his identity card to other players